What’s Open in Leadville & Twin Lakes, ColoradoDecember 16, 2020

 - National Mining Hall of Fame and Museum – Explore the wonders found underground, from a world-class gem and mineral collection, to miners’ stories, to the future of mining in space.
 Open Tuesday – Saturday.

 - Temple Israel – Learn about pioneer Jewish life at this frontier synagogue.
 Open Friday – Monday, and Tuesday – Thursday by appointment.

-- Winter Activities – Check out the many winter sports in Leadville and Twin Lakes!
-From all kinds of skiing to snowshoeing, fat biking, snow ziplining, dogsledding, ice fishing, and snowmobiling!
+- Summer Activities – Check out the many summer sports and attractions in Leadville and Twin Lakes!

 - Twin Lakes and Turquoise Lake are open for cold-weather fishing and walks on the shores.
-The Turquoise Lake Matchless boat ramp and the Twin Lakes boat ramp are closed for the season.
+The Turquoise Lake Matchless boat ramp and the Twin Lakes boat ramp generally open around Memorial Day.

-- Backcountry Winter Safety – If you’re heading into the backcountry, know before you go!
+- Backcountry Winter Safety – If you’re heading into the backcountry for spring snow, know before you go!
 Check out our Colorado Backcountry Winter Safety Resources.

-- Explore the trails around Twin Lakes on snowshoes, skis, or fat bikes.
+- Explore the trails around Twin Lakes by foot or by bike.